-- 3.1 Department Directors: - have responsibility for all procurement activities within their respective Department and are accountable to achieving best value while following the procurement principles; and have authority to purchase items as outlined in schedule A. - 3.2 The Purchasing Officer is responsible for: - i) providing professional procurement advice and services to Department Directors; - ii) monitoring compliance with this By-law; - iii) reporting to the Purchasing Coordinator whenever the specifications of a tender call or Request for Proposal cannot be met by two or more suppliers; - iv) notifying the Purchasing Coordinator, in advance if possible, of non-compliance with this By-law and/or the Purchasing Policy contained herein; - v) rejecting all purchase requisitions for services where the services could result in the establishment of an employee-employer relationship. - v)vi) Provide education and training sessions to all departments on an annual basis and as requested.
-Training sessions would include but not limited to; procurement legislation, electronic purchasing platform, procurement processes and procurement best practices.
+- 3.1 Department Directors: - i) have responsibility for all procurement activities within their respective Department and are accountable to achieving best value while following the procurement principles; and have authority to purchase items as outlined in Schedule "A". - 3.2 The Purchasing Officer is responsible for: - i) providing professional procurement advice and services to Department Directors; - ii) monitoring compliance with this By-law; - iii) reporting to the Purchasing Coordinator whenever the specifications of a tender call or Request for Proposal cannot be met by two or more suppliers; - iv) notifying the Purchasing Coordinator, in advance if possible, of noncompliance with this By-law and/or the Purchasing Policy contained herein; - rejecting all purchase requisitions for services where the services could result in the establishment of an employee-employer relationship; - vi) providing education and training sessions to all departments on an annual basis and as requested.
+Training sessions would include, but not be limited to; procurement legislation, electronic purchasing platform, procurement processes and procurement best practices.